-The MCData service shall support mechanisms that allow an MCData user to trigger remotely the adaptation of a point-to-point IP connectivity data bearer service priority.
-This encompasses the procedure of a remote MCData user that addresses the priority change of a point-to-point IP connectivity between the requested MCData client.
+The MCData service shall support mechanisms that allow an authorized MCData user to trigger remotely the adaptation of a point-to-point IP connectivity data bearer service priority.
+This encompasses the procedure of a remote MCData user that addresses the priority change of a point-to-point IP connectivity between the requested MCData clients.